shaikzahid0713/Cab-Management-System/README.md

 # Cab Management System

-Tasked with creating an Cab Booking system for a small company/group.
-This program will allow employees tobook a cab .
-When they approve/deny they can optionally leave a message. key features Employee An employee can login to add Cab booking request.
-All Managers can view these requests and approve or deny them.Admin can view all booking details and can add a cab,update and delete a cab.
-You can have these already in the database..
-Backend developed in Java , Collections, Jdbc, MySQL .You need to implement Junit test cases , Log4j for recording log messages.
+- Implemented a Cab Booking system for a small company/group.
+This program will allow employees to book a cab.
+When they approve/deny they can optionally leave a message.
+- Key features:
+    - Employee - An employee can login to add a Cab booking request.
+    - Manager - All Managers can view these requests and approve or deny them.
+    - Admin - Admin can view all booking details and can add a cab,update and delete a cab.
+- Data is already recorded in the database..
+Backend developed using Java, Collections, Jdbc, MySQL .Implemented Junit test cases, Log4j for recording log messages.